jolivain/trusted-firmware-a/docs/design/reset-design.rst

 integrator can tailor this code to the system configuration to some extent, resulting in a simplified and more optimised boot flow.

-This document should be used in conjunction with the `Firmware Design`_, which provides greater implementation details around the reset code, specifically for the cold boot path.
+This document should be used in conjunction with the :ref:`Firmware Design` document which provides greater implementation details around the reset code, specifically for the cold boot path.

 General reset code flow
 -----------------------